Set out the cream cheese to soften at room temperature.

 Make the lemon filling.
 Separate six eggs, placing the yolks in a small bowl.
 (Save the whites in a sealed plastic container and refrigerate or freeze them for another use.)
-Beat your egg yolks lightly with a fork and set them aside at room temperature, near your stove.
+Beat the egg yolks lightly with a fork and set them aside at room temperature, near your stove.

-To temper your egg yolks so they don't scramble, gradually mix in 1 cup (two standard ladles) of the hot filling into your bowl of yolks.
+To temper the egg yolks so they don't scramble, gradually mix in 1 cup (two standard ladles) of the hot filling into the bowl of yolks.
 Then, add the yolk mixture to your pot with the rest of the filling.
 Stir gently over medium-high heat and bring to a gentle boil.
 (Lower the heat if needed.)
 Cook and stir gently two minutes more.
 Remove from the heat.
 Your filling should be very thick.

 Carefully stir in the butter and lemon zest.
 Gradually stir in the lemon juice (gently!), making sure the liquid is fully incorporated before adding more.
 Stir until there is no liquid pooling at the sides of your pan.